Romain-P/Ewt-Scripts/README.md

 #### Priest Scripts

+See [Priest Configuration](https://github.com/Romain-P/Ewt-Scripts/blob/master/priest_disc.lua#L8) for more details and customisation

 * `Totem tracker`: checks for destroy totems with Shoot/Weapon (depending the range) in order: `Tremor, Cleansing, Earthbind and then others`
 ```lua
     -- Make this macro and press it to kill a totem